cwirving/directory-to-object/README.md

   method)
 - Directory contents readers (which list the contents of directories)
 - File value loaders (which read the contents of files into JavaScript values)
+- File readers that perform the low-level file reading used by file value loaders

 The top-level `loadObjectFromDirectory` function is a convenience wrapper around default implementations of these concepts.